gormes/WPI-Ewaste/README.md

 *Within the MySQL folder, there is a tutorial document to install MySQL Workbench, import the database, and write simple queries.*

 #### Installing This Schema
-To install, unzip the \'ewastecoding\' zip file within the \"SQLdatabase\' folder and import into MySQLWorkbench.
+To install, unzip the \'ewastecoding\' zip file within the \"SQLDatabase\' folder and import into MySQLWorkbench.
 As a backup, there are .csv files for each of the 5 tables of raw data in our database.

 ### Relational Schema